 The bridge has been the sight of deadly stampedes in the past, with around 350 people being crushed to death in 2006.

-But in recent years, the event has taken place without major incident, and this year, Saudi Arabia has unveiled an expanded five-storey structure to accomodate the crowds.
+But in recent years, the event has taken place without major incident.

 After casting their stones, pilgrims must peform the sacrifice.
 Completing the story, when Abraham went to sacrifice his son, he found God had placed a ram there to be slaughtered instead.